huggingface/blog/habana-gaudi-2-bloom.md

 | BLOOMZ-7B | 8 | 0.734 | 2.417 | 3.321 |
 | BLOOMZ-7B | 1 | 0.772 | 2.119 | 2.387 |

-*Update: the numbers above were updated with the releases of Optimum Habana 1.6 and SynapseAI 1.10, leading to a x1.42 speedup on BLOOMZ with Gaudi2 compared to A100.*
+*Update: the numbers above were updated with the releases of Optimum Habana 1.6 and SynapseAI 1.10, leading to a *x*1.42 speedup on BLOOMZ with Gaudi2 compared to A100.*

-The Habana team recently introduced support for DeepSpeed-inference in SynapseAI 1.8, and thereby quickly enabled inference for 100+ billion parameter models. **For the 176-billion-parameter checkpoint, Gaudi2 is 1.23x faster than A100 80GB**.
-Smaller checkpoints present interesting results too. **Gaudi2 is 2.38x faster than A100 for BLOOMZ-7B!** It is also interesting to note that it manages to benefit from model parallelism whereas A100 is faster on a single device.
+The Habana team recently introduced support for DeepSpeed-inference in SynapseAI 1.8, and thereby quickly enabled inference for 100+ billion parameter models. **For the 176-billion-parameter checkpoint, Gaudi2 is 1.42x faster than A100 80GB**.
+Smaller checkpoints present interesting results too. **Gaudi2 is 2.89x faster than A100 for BLOOMZ-7B!** It is also interesting to note that it manages to benefit from model parallelism whereas A100 is faster on a single device.

 We also ran these models on first-gen Gaudi.
 While it is slower than Gaudi2, it is interesting from a price perspective as a DL1 instance on AWS costs approximately 13\$ per hour.
-Latency for BLOOMZ-7B on first-gen Gaudi is 2.865 seconds.
+Latency for BLOOMZ-7B on first-gen Gaudi is 2.387 seconds.
 Thus, **first-gen Gaudi offers for the 7-billion checkpoint a better price-performance ratio than A100** which costs more than 30\$ per hour!

 We expect the Habana team will optimize the performance of these models in the upcoming SynapseAI releases.
 For example, in our last benchmark, we saw that [Gaudi2 performs Stable Diffusion inference 2.2x faster than A100](https://huggingface.co/blog/habana-gaudi-2-benchmark#generating-images-from-text-with-stable-diffusion) and this has since been improved further to 2.37x with the latest optimizations provided by Habana.
-With the pre-release version of SynapseAI 1.9, we saw the inference latency for BLOOMZ-176B was improved to 3.5 seconds.
 We will update these numbers as new versions of SynapseAI are released and integrated within Optimum Habana.

 ### Running inference on a complete dataset